SLACK / PRODUCT DESIGN

 A technical deep dive with a machine learning engineer

-I still had one burning question I had yet to answer that could make or break this feature set.
 Could AI summarize an entire channel or would a better approach be only trying to summarize Slack threads within a channel?

-As a result of that conversation the decision was made to only summarize threads within a channel.
+As a result of that conversation, the decision was made to only summarize threads within a channel.
 This would be much easier and would require less time, effort and money to implement.

 FINAL DESIGNS

-The Home Stretch: Sticking to threads
+The home stretch: Sticking to threads

 I could see the final designs starting to take shape!